Krzysztonek/Krzysztonek-Icons/README.md

 ### HACS (Recommended):
 This is the recommended way to install _Krzysztonek Icons_.
-_Krzysztonek Icons_ is a default repository for HACS.
+_Krzysztonek Icons_ is a custom repository for HACS.
 To install this repo:

 - Open HACS (installation instructions are [here](https://hacs.xyz/docs/installation/installation/)).
 - Go to "Frontend" section